 - Part 3 – How to Model and Value Companies and Deals for Use in Your Case Studies

-- Part 4 – Walkthrough of an Actual Hedge Fund Case Study / Pitch That is Lacking and How to Give it a Winning Makeover
+- Part 4 – Walkthrough of an Actual Hedge Fund Stock Pitch / Case Study

 Let the fun begin.